#ResearchNote – The Royal Australian Air Force Goes to War over Korea

 Scholarly Articles

-From Balloons to Drones publishes informative peer-reviewed articles on air power that range from historical pieces to the analysis of contemporary challenges.
-These well-researched articles should attempt to bridge a gap between the specialist and the non-specialist reader.
-They should be around c.3,000 words, though From Balloons to Drones will accept larger pieces.
+From Balloons to Drones publishes informative, peer-reviewed articles on air power that range from historical pieces to the analysis of contemporary challenges.
+These well-researched articles aim to bridge the gap between specialist and non-specialist readers.
+They should be around c.
+3,000 words, though From Balloons to Drones will accept longer pieces.
 We reserve the right to publish them in parts.

 Air War Books